Advanced General Aviation Transport Experiments: AGATE structure

 The forming of the Alliance, which had 100+ Members in 31 States at its peak, was also welcomed by the FAA.
 "General aviation is an integral part of the air traffic system architecture.
 AGATE is in the right place at the right time to support modernization of the system for GA," said Dr. George F. Donohue, FAA associate administrator for research and systems acquisition.

-The Alliance operated under a unique process called the Joint Sponsored Research Agreement (JSRA).
-Research conducted under a JSRA permits building collaborative projects in a broader scale than permissible under the Federal Acquisition Regulations (FAR), and used the stronger reporting and accountability standards of private sector joint research projects.
+The Alliance was organized as a public/private partnership by the NASA Joint Sponsored Research Program (JSRP), using a Joint Sponsored Research Agreement (JSRA).
+Research conducted under a JSRA permitted building collaborative projects in a broader scale than permissible under the Federal Acquisition Regulations (FAR), and used the stronger reporting and accountability standards of private sector joint research projects.
 The Alliance, according to Holmes, was unique in the sense that it served as a "blueprint" to map out the Government's research and development support for GA innovation revitalization.
 It provided industry with more flexibility and gave it the opportunity to take greater risks with higher payoff, faster speed of technology transfer, control of proprietary and shared technologies, and reduced cost and more efficient use of scarce research and development resources.

 AGATE was intended to foster revenue growth and job creation in the areas of manufacturing, sales, training, service, support and operations industries within the U.S. small airport infrastructure.
 The program focuses on the development of new GA technologies including bad weather flight and landing systems, complete with graphic displays of weather and guidance information; emergency coping and avoidance measures that use on-board systems to support decision-making; traffic avoidance systems; systems that reduce the flight planning workload and enhance passenger safety; and systems designed to improve passenger comfort, aircraft performance and efficiency.
 The success of AGATE will be measured in terms of increases in pilot population, flight hours, airport utilization and new aircraft deliveries.